mauricioarauujo/spaceship-titanic/README.md

 We are pleased to share our journey of learning and applying MLOps with you in this project.

-## Key Features

-- Project structuring using Kedro for scalable and modular organization.
-- Utilization of MLflow to track metrics, experiments, and model versions.
-- Implementation of a data preprocessing pipeline to ensure consistency.
-- Training of Machine Learning models with tracking of metrics and parameters.
-- Automated model deployment to ensure environment consistency.

 ## Getting Started

 1. Clone this repository: `git clone https://github.com/mauricioarauujo/spaceship-titanic.git`